kube-rs/website/docs/syncs/tools.md

-# Tools we use
+# Tools

-All repositories herein are buildable using FLOSS tools, and they are listed herein:
+All repositories under kube-rs are buildable using FLOSS tools, and they are listed herein.

 ## User Dependencies